RohanNero/hardhat-token-wizard/README.md

     -   **`uint40 lateFeeCompoundingInterval`:** late fee compounding interval _(in seconds)_
     -   **`uint40[] paymentDates`:** array of unix timestamps representing when corresponding paymentAmounts are due
     -   **`uint[] paymentAmounts`:** array of amounts linked to paymentDates array
+-   **`address priceFeed`:** address of the price feed that will be used to calculate amount owed in chosen currency

 ---